rrag/react-stockcharts/docs/md/GETTING-STARTED.md

 npm install react-stockcharts@next --save
 ```

-`@next` is a tag used for the npm releases before a proper release, contains alpha/beta/rc
+`next` is a tag used for the npm releases before a proper release, contains alpha/beta/rc

 ### Bootstrap
 ```sh